PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Method

-\textbf{Complex Emotional Expression Generation.} Complex emotions often involve combinations of distinct emotion categories expressed through different facial regions.
-For instance, a person may exhibit a smile in the mouth region while simultaneously conveying sadness through the eyes.
+\textbf{Compound Emotional Expression Generation.} Complex emotions often combine multiple categories across facial regions, such as smiling with the mouth while expressing sadness through the eyes.
 Our method leverages implicit keypoint with semantic meanings in facial regions to generate emotional expressions for each facial region independently.
 These region-specific expressions are then seamlessly integrated to synthesize a talking face capable of capturing complex and nuanced emotional states.